karlmdavis/ansible-role-jenkins2/README.md

           - github-oauth
 ```

-## Using the Jenkins CLI
+## Running Groovy Scripts to Configure Jenkins

-After installing Jenkins, the Jenkins CLI that it installs can also be used to further customize Jenkins.
+After installing Jenkins, Groovy scripts can be run via Ansible to further customize Jenkins.

 For example, here's how to install Jenkins and then configure Jenkins to use its `HudsonPrivateSecurityRealm`, for local Jenkins accounts: